-Step 006b: Upon reception of the UPDATE <AEAnnc> request, the IN-CSE shall validate the request and verify whether the values suggested to be updated for the Credential-ID included in the labels attribute - if any - and the CSE-ID of the Registrar CSE included in the From parameter still match with any of the allowed combinations of App-ID attribute and the AE-ID-Stem in the link attribute according to the applicable service subscription profile.
+Step 006b: Upon reception of the CREATE or UPDATE <AEAnnc> request, the IN-CSE shall validate the request and verify whether the values suggested to be set or to be updated for the Credential-ID included in the labels attribute - if any - and the CSE-ID of the Registrar CSE included in the From parameter still match with any of the allowed combinations of App-ID attribute and the AE-ID-Stem in the link attribute according to the applicable service subscription profile.

-Step 007b: When the validation and verification in Step 006b completed successfully, the IN-CSE shall update the <AEAnnc> resource.
+Step 007b: When the validation and verification in Step 006b completed successfully, the IN-CSE shall create <AEAnnc> resource with an Unstructured-CSE-relative-Resource-ID equal to the value of the provided AE-ID-Stem or update the <AEAnnc> resource in line with the parameters provided in step 005b.

-Step 008b: Upon reception of a successful response from the IN-CSE, the Registrar CSE shall use the Unstructured-CSE-relative-Resource-ID equal to the AE-ID-Stem in the link attribute for the <AE> resource to be created on the Registrar CSE and continue with action (4) of Step 002 of the non-registration related CREATE procedure in clause 10.1.1.1.
+Step 008b: Upon reception of a successful response from the IN-CSE, the Registrar CSE shall use the Unstructured-CSE-relative-Resource-ID equal to the AE-ID-Stem provided by the Registree AE for the <AE> resource to be created on the Registrar CSE and continue with action (4) of Step 002 of the non-registration related CREATE procedure in clause 10.1.1.1.

 Case c) AE-ID-Stem starts with 'C' and AE does not include an AE-ID-Stem (initial registration):